darshandl/Tableau-dashboard/Netflix_Dashboard/Netflix_readme.md

 ---

-## 📥 How to Use
-Clone this repository or download the `.twbx` file to explore the Tableau workbook locally.
-You can also access the interactive version via the Tableau Public link.

----

 ## 🤝 Contributing
 Contributions are welcome!
 Feel free to fork the repo and submit a pull request with improvements or new insights.